fieldtrip/website/tutorial/layout.md

     cfg.distance = 3; % the 3D sensor positions are in cm
     layoutLR = ft_appendlayout(cfg, layoutL, layoutR);

+    figure
+    ft_plot_layout(layoutLR)

-{% include image src="/assets/img/tutorial/layout/figure1.png" width="400" %}
+{% include image src="/assets/img/tutorial/layout/figure2.png" width="400" %}

 In a similar way you can make a layout that combines a left, right, top, front and back view of the MEG sensors in a fold-out arrangement.

-For the Neuromag/Elekta/Megin MEG system - which consists of sensor-triplets with a combination of planar gradiometers in the horizontal direction, planar gradiometers in the vertical direction, and magnetometers - you can make a layout that separates the different channel types.
+For the Neuromag/Elekta/Megin MEG system - which consists of sensor-triplets with a combination of planar gradiometers in the horizontal direction, planar gradiometers in the vertical direction, and magnetometers - you can also make a layout that separates the different channel types.

     grad = ft_read_sens('oddball1_mc_downsampled.fif', 'senstype', 'meg');